DanyGames2014/nyawiki/content/StationAPI/Models/Block Model.md

   }
 }
 ```
-Here you can see the texture and the resulting block:
+Here you can see the texture and the resulting block ingame:
 ![](bamboo_shoot_256.png) ![](bamboo_shoot_ingame.png)

 ### Advanced Block Models
 *TODO*